Anger as Mnangagwa raises gas prices in Zimbabwe

 "I am not a politician and neither am I an economist but you don't need a rocket scientist to tell you that we are now headed for the worst following the fuel price madness," said William Masuku, 32, a car dealer in Bulawayo, the country's second largest city.

-Victor Nyoni, head of a local business body, said the fuel prices would push up the cost of other goods.
-Businesses are likely to pass on the higher transport costs to the consumer.
+Victor Nyoni, head of a local business body, said the fuel prices would push up the cost of other goods with businesses likely to pass on the higher transport costs to consumers.

 GOVERNMENT 'AGAINST THE PEOPLE'